 First let me tell you how I came up with the name to this recipe.
 First and foremost, it wasn’t me!
 It was my 16 year old son.
 He reminded me of the patron saint, “Yemaya,” (Goddess of the Sea).
 “Since she is the Goddess of the Sea, why not name this recipe after her ma?”
-I thought it fitting!
-And hey, I didn’t want to give it a traditional oyster recipe name since Mexicans eat raw oysters many different ways.
-So I have, as I once in a while will do (I will let you know), given this recipe my own name.
+Well, I thought it fitting!
+And hey, I didn’t want to just give it any old traditional oyster recipe name, so I decided to give it a unique recipe name.

 OK, Oysters!
 Lets talk about “themm” OYSTERS as we say here in the south, my new-found home 8 short years ago.
 Once again, OYSTERS!!!!
 Yessiree!
 Oysters, on the half shell, oysters straight up, oyster shots, whatever you want to call them!
 Still, RAW oysters, they surely are.
 Yes, the way they should be for us oyster aficionados.
 Gosh we love “themm” oysters!
 Okay waiiiit, my NY is coming out, “those oysters!”
 An emoji should be in place here, with a smile and a little tongue sticking out!

 Compatriots, you already know what my favorite food is…..
 YESSSS, yelllll it out loud with me!
 SEAFOOOD!!!